alanjones2/pyscriptuilib/README.md

 - ``main.py`` - this is where your Python application code goes.
 - ``pyscript.toml`` - this, amongst other things, is where you must list the Python libraries that you use.

+All other files are specific to the repo, demos or experiments and may (should) be deleted for your application.
+(But feel free to use them if they are useful).

 You can publish your application to any static web page (e.g. GitHub Pages).

 ## License